SummaryRead the full fact sheet

 The two main stages of gum disease are:

 Gingivitis is early gum disease.
 It affects the surface layers of the gum, particularly where the gum meets the tooth.
 At this stage, there is no damage to the deeper parts of the gums, teeth or bone.

 - bleeding gums, especially when brushing or eating

 The good news is that gingivitis can be reversed.

-You might think it is best to stop brushing if your gums are red or puffy.
-Try to keep brushing, as this will get rid of the bacteria and plaque that are causing the problem.
+Do not stop brushing if your gums are red or puffy.
+Try to keep brushing with a soft toothbrush, as this will get rid of the bacteria and plaque that are causing the problem.
 Soon the gums should look and feel better.
-If not, see your dentist or oral health professional.
+If your gums do not improve or keep bleeding, see your dentist or oral health professional.